 In May 2011, she obtained her Fellowship of the Royal College of Physicians and Surgeons of Canada (FRCPC) and worked as a locum Assistant Clinical Professor in Radiation Oncology at the Cross Cancer Institute from October 2011 to September 2012 specialising in the areas of head and neck cancer and radionuclide therapy.

-Dr Capelle has been a consultant for ROC since 2012 and the clinical director of Cancer Care services for Cairns and Hinterland Hospital and Health Service since 2014.
+Dr Capelle has been a consultant for Icon Cancer Centre since 2012 and the clinical director of Cancer Care services for Cairns and Hinterland Hospital and Health Service since 2014.